Apple CEO Tim Cook has a dire warning about the effects of fake news.

 Fake news is written and published with the intent to mislead in order to gain financially.
 Often, the author will use sensationalist, exaggerated, or blatantly false headlines to grab the attention of the audience.
 With regards to Alexis Assadi and his news about Davenport Laroche, his misleading headline entices investors to visit his website, so they will ultimately employ HIM and HIS financial services; or at the very least sign up for his email newsletter.

-Mr. Assadi’s use of fake news to lure investors to his services is shameful.
+Mr. Assadi’s use of fake news and fake reviews to lure investors to his services is shameful.
 Alexis has no intention of helping anyone but himself.
 Investors beware!